 India is a land offering diverse experiences, but one that should not be missed is the opportunity to escape the hustle and bustle and cruise the backwaters of Kerala.
-Travelling by boat gives a different perspective on the landscape and slows life down to be thoroughly enjoyed.
+Some of the best places to stay in Kerala are on houseboats and travelling by boat gives a different perspective on the landscape and slows life down to be thoroughly enjoyed.

 The term backwaters refers to a network of interconnected canals, rivers, lakes and inlets that allows visitors to travel around an expanse stretching for some 900 kilometres.
 The region can be found parallel to the Arabian Sea in a part of India known as the Malabar Coast.

 At the heart of the backwaters are five lakes - Ashtamudi, Vembanad, Paravur, Kumarakom and Punnamada.
 They are linked by 38 rivers and a series of natural and manmade canals.
 The number of possibilities for itineraries in the region is infinite, so no trip to the Keralan backwaters is ever the same.

 Waves and shore currents mean that many of the rivers have low barrier islands at their entrance.
 Exploring these and the towns and cities dotted across the landscape is all part of the experience of cruising the backwaters and visiting on a holiday to Kerala.

 The charm of this type of trip lies in the journey through the waterways, as well as the places that you stop along the way.
 There are a wide range of these to choose from, but here are some of the highlights.